Martin County

 Advocating for Martin County

-There is a laudable history in Martin County of successful privately led conservation efforts, epitomized by the Reed Family.
-We salute the Guardians of Martin County, The Conservation Fund and the Treasured Lands Foundation for upholding this tradition through the Loxa-Lucie Headwaters Initiative.
+Martin County’s long tradition of privately led conservation, exemplified by the Reed family, inspired efforts like the Loxa-Lucie Headwaters Initiative.
+We commend the Guardians of Martin County, The Conservation Fund, and the Treasured Lands Foundation for continuing this legacy.
 We believe this effort not only deserves enthusiastic private support, but also matching funding from federal and state programs, including Florida Forever, with corresponding goals.

 Rural Lifestyles Amendment